 Complaints may also address rude conduct.
 Typically, this does not result in censure or license suspension, especially if the incident is isolated.
 However, some state licensing boards maintain separate divisions to address these concerns.
 For example, the State Bar of Arizona addresses less severe instances of unprofessional conduct through a special program.
 In select cases, Arizona’s State Bar may resolve disputes between lawyers and clients.

-Why You Need Help From an Arizona Attorney
+Why You Need Help From a Professional License Defense Attorney Near You

-Whether you’re currently dealing with accusations of sexual misconduct, fraud, or misrepresentation, it’s crucial that you work with a respected license defense attorney.
+Whether you’re currently dealing with accusations of sexual misconduct, fraud, or misrepresentation, it’s crucial that you work with a respected license defense attorney near you.
 Your career depends on it.
-A mere complaint can cause professional catastrophe, even if you succeed in retaining your license.
+A mere complaint can cause professional catastrophe, even if you succeed in retaining your Arizona license.

 Remember, your profession’s board or regulatory department does not have your best interests at heart.
 You are never guaranteed due process.
 In fact, it’s typically the board’s objective to protect the consumer.
 Don’t rely on it to safeguard your career!

-What to Expect From the License Investigation Process
+What to Expect From the Arizona Professional License Investigation Process

-Call an attorney as soon as you suspect allegations have been made that could threaten your career.
-Early on, you’ll meet with your lawyer to discuss pending accusations, career history, and other relevant matters.
+Call a local attorney as soon as you suspect allegations have been made that could threaten your professional licensing or career.
+Early on, you’ll meet with your professional licensing lawyer to discuss pending accusations, career history, and other relevant matters.
 You should come away from this consultation feeling confident about your prospects.
 However, your attorney should also alert you to the significant challenges that lie ahead.

 Once a complaint has been filed, you should receive notice from the board or department responsible for your investigation.
 You may also receive a request for a written response.